RayMarquina/dbt_project/CONTRIBUTING.md

 #### docker and docker-compose

 Docker and docker-compose are both used in testing.
-For macOS, the easiest thing to do is to [download docker for mac](https://store.docker.com/editions/community/docker-ce-desktop-mac).
-You'll need to make an account.
-On Linux, you can use one of the packages [here](https://docs.docker.com/install/#server).
-We recommend installing from docker.com instead of from your package manager.
-On Linux you also have to install docker-compose separately, following [these instructions](https://docs.docker.com/compose/install/#install-compose).
+Specific instructions for you OS can be found [here](https://docs.docker.com/get-docker/).

 #### postgres (optional)